 Our photographer pulled in his favorite videographer.
 The photographer was excellent so we extended a lot of trust.

-I distinctly remember asking if he would record and sync audio from the mixer during the wedding.
-He seemed to downplay the importance of it (“shotgun mic would be good enough”) and I deferred…what a mistake that was!
+I asked if he would record and sync audio from the mixer during the wedding.
+He downplayed the importance of it (âshotgun mic would be good enoughâ) and I deferredâŠwhat a mistake that was!
 More on that later.

 After about ten minutes, he said he had to go and that I should route future details through the photographer.
 It seemed like he did not wish to be directly contacted.
-Overall we did not hit it off like two videographers connecting to each other.
+Overall we did not hit it off like two videographers connecting with each other.

-In retrospect, I should have seen that the videographer didn’t understand what was important to me.
-Maybe he didn’t take me seriously.
-I knew I had qualms about moving forward, but I didn’t know how to go about it.
+In retrospect, I should have seen that the videographer didnât understand what was important to me.
+Maybe he didnât take me seriously.
+I knew I had qualms about moving forward, but I didnât know how to go about it.

-Could I do it again, I would not have let what I knew I wanted be downplayed so easily.
+Could I do it again, I would not have let what I wanted be downplayed so easily.
+Particularly for something so personal as oneâs wedding!
 I also would have asked better questions such as:

 - Who are the people that will be filming?
 (Are they a tight knit team or more like a body shop?)